 Inicia sesión para unirte a la conversación

-Analyzes the structure of the project and returns it in XML tree format.
+Analyzes the structure of a project and returns the results in XML tree format.

-Analyzes a specific file for insights and issues.
+Analyzes a specific file for issues and metrics.

-Finds references to specified code elements within the codebase.
+Finds references to specific code elements within the project.

-Creates dated backups of files as part of version control.
+Creates dated backups of files for version control.

 Checks the syntax of the code for errors.